RwGrid/NFT-Shuffle-Images-Randomly/README.md

 ## When To Use Script

-- After u created ur collection, for example 8888 image, where there is more than one category of the same image with different traits(male ape, female ape, robot ape, but u want them to be bought on opensea/or any other platform not sequentially(not 3000 male apes then 3000 female) on minting.
+- After u created ur collection, for example 8888 image, where there is more than one category of the same image with different races(male ape, female ape, robot ape, but u want them to be bought on opensea/or any other platform not sequentially(not 3000 male apes then 3000 female) on minting.